gardener/gardener-extension-provider-gcp/docs/usage/user-managed-egress.md

 Gardener still manages the following on your behalf in BYO mode:

-- **CCM-authored firewall rules and custom routes** — the in-cluster Cloud Controller Manager creates `k8s-fw-*` firewall rules per `Service type=LoadBalancer` and `shoot--*` custom routes per node (IPv4 only), and cleans them up when those resources are removed.
-Gardener sweeps any residuals at shoot deletion time.
+- **CCM-authored custom routes** — the in-cluster Cloud Controller Manager creates `shoot--*` custom routes per node (single-stack IPv4 only) and removes them when the corresponding node is deleted.
+At shoot deletion Gardener sweeps any residual `shoot--*` routes belonging to this cluster.
+- **CCM-authored firewall rules** — the CCM creates `k8s-fw-*` firewall rules per `Service type=LoadBalancer` and removes them when the Service is deleted.
+At shoot deletion Gardener sweeps any residual `k8s-fw-*` rules tag-scoped to this cluster as a safety net (see [Deletion / teardown](#deletion--teardown)).
 - **Bastion firewall rules** — the bastion controller creates three tag-scoped firewall rules when a bastion is requested and removes them when the bastion is deleted.

 ## When to use this